kuroji-fusky/pacopanda-drawing-stats/README.md

   - `website` - The website written in Nuxt 3 + Tailwind CSS
 - `packages`
   - `types` - Shared TypeScript declarations
+- `python`
   - `parinton` - Local scraper and parser library for manipulating public drawing data with Python

 ## Setup and Installation